 Standard: This deductible applies to claims or losses that do not have a specific deductible assigned.
 Square One lets you set your own deductible to something you can realistically afford; often $500-$5,000.

-Sewer back-up: This deductible applies to damage that results (directly or indirectly) from your sewer backing up.
+Water back-up: This deductible applies to damage that results (directly or indirectly) when your sewer or drains back up.
 This deductible may also be imposed by underwriting when preventative measures (such as a backwater valve) are not in place.

-Inland flood: This deductible applies to damage that results from overland flooding.
+Inland flood: This deductible applies to damage that results from overland flooding caused by heavy rain or overflowing rivers and lakes.
 Square One has access to topographical data that shows those areas most prone to flooding.

 Earthquake: This deductible applies to loss or damage resulting from an earthquake.
 Earthquake deductibles are usually stated as a percentage of your policy coverage, or as a dollar value.